 Laviéville (B), 5km W of Albert and about 20km E of Rainneville (A), just N of the D929; ref H8.
 See also June 1916 map (movements since arrival in France). ↩

 On guard in the morning.
 Paraded with the guard.
 Tossed up and won for the officers’ guard.
 Wrote letter home in reply to one received.
 Had a bath in a biscuit tin.
-Also out at one o’clock and finished at 5 o’clock.
+Also at on [sic: presumably ‘on at’] one o’clock and finished at 5 o’clock.
 Went to the village at night.
 Bought 3 handkerchiefs.
 Listened to a band of the Gloucesters in front of the village church.
 Rained later on in the evening.
 Heard guns again.
 Saw 12 observation balloons.
 Saw aeroplane go through the village on a waggon while band was playing.

 Up shortly after 7 o’clock.
 Went to church parade and field service.
 Wrote letter to George Crawford and one to Ranald MacDonald.
 Counted 9 observation balloons up at night.
 Procession at the village church.
 Guns very heavy at night.
 Bonny calm night.